Dhruva Dharavarsha: Religion

-Dhruva Dharavarsha’s inscriptions use titles such as "Shri Vallabha", "Kali Vallabha", "Maharajadhiraja", "Dharavarsha", and "Parameshvara".
+Dhruva Dharavarsha's inscriptions use titles such as "Shri Vallabha", "Kali Vallabha", "Maharajadhiraja", "Dharavarsha", and "Parameshvara".
 These titles were standard royal epithets commonly used by medieval Indian kings, but are also found in Jain donor inscriptions across the Deccan, suggesting a cultural environment that included Jain influences.
-"Vallabha" itself appears as an honorific in Jain inscriptions and donor records.Dhruva Dharavarsha is recorded to have patronised the Jain Acharya Virasena, under whose guidance the famous Jain text Dhavala a commentary on Jain canon Shatakhandagama was written, and work on "Jayadhavalaa" and "Mahadavala" also Started which was completed by his disciples Acharya Gunasena Epigraphic evidence from his reign shows sustained royal patronage of Jain monks, temples, and scholars across the Deccan.
+"Vallabha" itself appears as an honorific in Jain inscriptions and donor records.
+Dhruva Dharavarsha is recorded to have patronised the Jain Acharya Virasena, under whose guidance the famous Jain text Dhavala a commentary on Jain canon Shatakhandagama was written, and work on "Jayadhavalaa" and "Mahadavala" also Started which was completed by his disciples Acharya Gunasena Epigraphic evidence from his reign shows sustained royal patronage of Jain monks, temples, and scholars across the Deccan.

 Rastrakuta rulers, despite their deep ties with Jainism, maintained a tradition of religious tolerance and supported various faiths, including Hindu sects like Shivism and Vaishnavism.
 Many of their inscriptions begin by specifying the temple or religious institution to which the grant or donation is being made, rather than invoking a single deity.
-This inclusive approach helped lay the groundwork for the dynasty’s reputation.
+This inclusive approach helped lay the groundwork for the dynasty's reputation.

 Pan-Indian power

 During his reign, the Rashtrakutas emerged as a true pan-Indian power, controlling large regions across the Indian subcontinent.
 He was succeeded by his third son, Govinda III whose reign was also marked by brilliant military success and exploits.

+His queen Sila Mahadevi, who bore the titles Paramesvari ("World Ruler") and Paramabhattarika ("Ritual Sovereign"), was his co-ruler.